Skip to content

 • Impact of Proposal (50%) – Will this proposed program increase the study abroad opportunities for UTA students?
 Will a good number of UTA students be involved in this program, in contrast to only a few?
 Is there a strong probability of program implementation and/or continuity if this proposal is funded?
 Is there evidence of positive departmental support for the proposed program?

-• Quality of Proposal (50%) – Does the proposal articulate a well-thought-out plan for developing a study abroad program/course?
+• Quality of Proposal (50%) – Does the proposal clearly articulate a well-thought-out plan for developing a study abroad program/course?
 Does the proposal contain creative ideas with a credible, appropriate, and attainable approach?
 Is the budget complete and realistic?

 Implementation